 Book training for your school

 We can deliver training tailored to your school staff, either in-person or online, on the topics outlined below.

 This workshop supports school staff to develop a shared vision of teaching and learning that builds on student strengths, fosters positive identities, and sustains the diversity of cultures within the school.
 Download flyer for more info, or contact us here for further enquriries or to book a session.

 Reverb Mental Health

 A whole-school approach including workshops and consultations relating to culturally responsive mental health.
 This program can be tailored to your school and typically runs for one term.

 The free resource is designed to support schools to create safe spaces in which to build the intercultural awareness and understanding required to overcome the barriers to proactively talking about, and addressing, racism and discrimination.

-CMY offers schools 3 workshops to support the implementation of the resource.
-The first two sessions are facilitated with school staff, and are pre-requisites for the third session which is facilitated with school students.
-Further information available here.
+CMY offers workshops to schools to support the implementation of the resource.
+Further information is available here.